LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

 * deadlock; or
 * produce none of the undesirable read phenomena.

-So to get a reasonable satisfaction that a transaction is correctly isolated, we can race two or more threads repeatedly until one of the following holds:
+So, to get reasonable confidence that a transaction is correctly isolated, we can race two or more threads repeatedly until one of the following holds:

 * we see an undesirable read phenomena; or
-* we have N deadlocks, where N is an arbitrary number.
+* we've seen N deadlocks, where N is an arbitrary number.

 With this in mind, we'll build a test suite to check that we're using the right isolation level so that two threads running the following transaction concurrently can't step on each other's toes: